BlockDevsUnited/TokenTutorial/README.md

 # Issue an ERC-20 token with Remix and Metamask

-This is a step-by-step tutorial on how to issue and manage your own ERC-20 token with solidity by using [Metamask](www.metamask.com), [Remix IDE](www.remix.ethereum.org) and [myetherwallet](www.myetherwallet.com).
+This is a step-by-step tutorial on how to issue and manage your own ERC-20 token in solidity by using [Metamask](www.metamask.com), [Remix IDE](www.remix.ethereum.org) and [myetherwallet](www.myetherwallet.com).

 By the end of this tutorial you will be able to deploy standard ERC-20 Tokens!
 Please get your code verified and audited by a 3rd party before releasing any token to the public.